scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Latency

-The latency information will be comprised of three main parts:
+The latency information will be comprised of four main parts:

 - The inter-AS latency between the egress interface and the ingress interface of the AS the PCB will be propagated to
+- The intra-AS latency between the ingress and egress interface of the AS in the absence of shortcut/peering paths
 - A variable number of non-peering latency clusters
 - A variable number of peering latency clusters

 In general, a latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e.